-Specific requirements regarding documentation of the meaningful representation are included in the procedures and documentation recommendations.
+Specific requirements regarding documentation to demonstrate the Meaningful Representation are included in the procedures and documentation recommendations (see section 3.5 and 3.7 below).

-Section in Original Document Topic Comment/Rationale for review/inclusion in list Proposed next step Adjust wording?
+Section in Original Document Topic Comment/Rationale for review/inclusion in list Adjust wording?
 Proposed Wording 2.1.2 E If the selected string is not the ICANN must make the The criteria need to be long or short form of the "meaningfulness" criteria reviewed in depth in name of a Territory then crystal clear as in the past PDP. evidence of meaningfulness is ICANN had inconsistent required. approaches for the Rationale: Proposed Where the selected string is the evaluation of the criteria have been long or short form name of the "adequate adopted by the ccNSO relevant Territory in the documentation".
 This Members in 2013.
-They Designated Language as listed applies also to the case are very similar to the in the UNGEGN Manual, Part when one territory has criteria used in the Fast Three column 3 or 4 version more than one designated Track Process.
-2007, or later versions of that language.
+They Designated Language as listed applies also to the case are very similar to the in the UNGEGN Manual, Part when one territory has criteria used in the Fast Three column 3 or 4 version Track Process.